-Charges dropped in Phillies’ Herrera domestic assault case
+Charges dropped in Phillies’ Herrera’s domestic assault case

 Herrera must complete counseling within 60 days as a condition of the dismissal.

+Phillies manager Gabe Kapler said the team will await the completion of MLB’s investigation.

+“This is still in the league’s hands,” Kapler said before Wednesday night’s game at Atlanta.
+“Until their investigation is complete, I’m not prepared to address it.”

-His girlfriend, Melany Martinez-Angulo, assured the judge no one had pressured her to drop the case.
+Herrera’s girlfriend, Melany Martinez-Angulo, assured the judge that no one had pressured her to drop the case.
 The two emerged from the courtroom holding hands and declined to speak with reporters.

 “Ms. Martinez and Mr. Herrera are looking forward to getting on with their lives and on with their loving relationship together,” his attorney, Thomas Calcagni, told reporters outside the courtroom in Atlantic City.